jadynpark/NCP/analysis.md

 </tbody>
 </table>

-Main effect of NCP Status and Anxiety on Performance & Perseverative errors
+Main effect of PLE Status and Anxiety on Performance & Perseverative errors

 ``` r